Public and Nonprofit Financial Management (PNPFM)

 Students who wish to pursue the certificate as a non-degree candidate may apply for admission to the certificate program using the Virginia Tech Graduate School's online application system.
 Students who complete the certificate may apply for entrance as a degree-seeking student in the CPAP MPA program and transfer all twelve credit hours towards their MPA.
 Students enrolled in a degree conferring program may participate in the certificate program through their elective requirements and obtain both the certificate and degree upon graduation.

-- SPIA 5024: Overview of Public and Nonprofit Financial Management
+- SPIA 5544: Public and Nonprofit Financial Mangement

 Three of the following: